 Basically, you are watching the race and making side bets as the action is taking place.
 You are able to double down on your betting in some cases, such as if the driver you bet on to win is leading after a certain number of laps and you want to add another bet on the same outcome, or you can hedge your bets to prevent larger losses.

-No matter how you intend to use live NASCAR betting, keep in mind that you’re going to need to use a sportsbook app or website to participate.
+No matter how you intend to use live NASCAR betting, keep in mind that you’re going to need to use an Arizona sportsbook app or website to participate.
 The reason is pretty simple: Online sportsbooks allow you to see the instantly adjusting odds as a race takes place.
 Retail sportsbooks just can’t keep up with those shifts in the odds.
 If you’re interested in trying your hand at live betting on NASCAR, then you’re definitely going to need to get yourself set up with a legal and regulated online sportsbook.

 Top tips for betting on NASCAR